sourcegraph/about/content/blogposts/2023/integrating-cody-with-amazon-bedrock.md

 ### What is Amazon Bedrock

 [Amazon Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service that provides AWS customers access to a number of different foundation models on-demand, including models from Amazon and other third parties such as Anthropic.
 This includes Claude 2 and Claude Instant, two of the models commonly used to power Sourcegraph's Cody.
-Foundational models can be privately customized with your own data stored at Amazon Simple Storage Service (Amazon S3).
+Foundation models can be privately customized with your own data stored at Amazon Simple Storage Service (Amazon S3).
 Users can adjust the hyperparameters to achieve the best model performance.

 Bedrock also offers security for the data being sent to and from the model.
 All data processed by the service is encrypted in transit and at rest, and content sent to the service (such as user prompts and context) is not used to improve the base models, nor is it shared with third-party model providers.